huggingface/blog/researcher-dataset-sharing.md

 <em>The Hugging Face Hub can host the large datasets often created for machine learning research.</em>
  </p>

-_Note: The [Xet team](https://huggingface.co/xet-team) is currently working on a backend update that will increase per-file limits from the current 50 GB to 500 GB, while also improving storage and transfer efficiency._
+_Note: The [Xet team](https://huggingface.co/xet-team) is currently working on a backend update that will increase per-file limits from the current 50 GB to 500 GB while also improving storage and transfer efficiency._

 ## Dataset Viewer